How to Prepare for CA Intermediate May 2021 Group 2 Papers

 Start your answer with the proper analysis of question then write the provision regarding that and end your answer with the proper conclusion.

-Practice the questions from your VSI compiler or Practice Manual or Scanner.
+Practice the questions from your VSI compiler or Practice Manual or question bank.
 Many questions are directly seen from the Practice Manual so it is better to cover the Practice Manual thoroughly.

 Study Plan for Enterprise Information System and Strategic Management